brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Bugfix] Comment inheritance resolving works more reliable.
     - [Bugfix] Method return type comment parsing works more reliable.
     - [Bugfix] Added missing parameters to the source generation of the Aimeos debug methods.
+    - [Bugfix] Mitigated the deprecated page renderer retrieval from the ModuleTemplate instance.

 4.1.2
     - [Feature] PHP 8.0 support